 These are problematic numbers given that many of these families already have houses in the first place.
 The World Bank assumes only 10% of these capable end-users as prospective end-users, indicating a gross oversupply.

 In terms of affordability, property developers are building more mid-end condominium units than locally-based Filipinos can afford to occupy.
 Many of the buyers are OFWs, causing a mismatch between demand and supply.

-However the inflow of new OFW money has slowed, since the global financial crisis.
-Average annual growth of remittances was only 6.9% from 2009 to 2013, compared to 16.8% annually from 2004 to 2009.
+Average annual growth of remittances was only 6.7% from 2009 to 2015, compared to 15.5% annually from 2002 to 2009.
 The World Bank believes the slowdown in remittances is due to:

 BPO agents are likely to wish to rent residential spaces near their workplaces due to their night shift schedules.
 Since BPO agents have foreign countries as their clientele, their work hours follow suit.
 This means that most BPO employees work at the night time where commuting is risky while taxi cab fares are expensive.